ignuslabs/ScraperV4/docs/how-to/visual-template-creation.md

 This guide provides practical recipes for creating scraping templates using ScraperV4's visual interactive selection system.
 Each recipe addresses specific scenarios and challenges you'll encounter.

+> **🆕 NEW: Playwright Interactive Mode Available!**
+> For universal compatibility without CORS restrictions, see our new [Playwright Template Creation Guide](playwright-template-creation.md).
+The Playwright mode works on all websites and provides better performance for modern sites.

 ## Prerequisites

 - ScraperV4 with interactive selection feature enabled